-For example, while paystub generators are valuable tools for entrepreneurs, they do not work well when you file for returns—so make sure you have the correct papers on hand.
+For example, while paystub generator is a valuable tool for entrepreneurs, they do not work well when you file for returns – so make sure you have the correct papers on hand.

 It would be counterproductive to waste more time if the tax deadline had already passed.